-‘Days Of Our Lives’ Spoilers: Sami Drops A Bombshell, Will & Sonny Have A Tender Moment
+‘Days Of Our Lives’ Spoilers: Sami Drops A Bombshell, Will And Sonny Have A Tender Moment

 Elsewhere in Salem, Will Horton (Chandler Massey) and Sonny Kiriakis (Freddie Smith) will share a close moment together, claims Buzzworthy Radio.

-Days of our Lives fans watched on Thursday afternoon as Will began to make a sweet speech at John and Marlena’s wedding.
+Days of Our Lives fans watched on Thursday afternoon as Will began to make a sweet speech at John and Marlena’s wedding.
 However, all he could think about was his own wedding to Sonny.
 This is huge considering the fact that Will hasn’t been able to remember a single thing since he was killed by Ben Weston (Robert Scott Wilson) and brought back to life by Dr. Rolf (William Utay).

 However, everything came flooding back to Will during the wedding, and he ran off to collect his thoughts.
 Meanwhile, Sonny was drowning his sorrows at the Brady Pub, and decided to leave his feelings for his former husband in the dirt and start over.
 Fortunately for Sonny, he ran into a very emotional Will at the end of the episode, and it seems a big reunion is in order for the couple.